pieterocp/keda-docs/content/blog/2021-05-27-azure-pipelines-scaler.md

 author = "Troy Denorme"
 +++

-With the addition of Azure Piplines support in KEDA, it is now possible to autoscale your Azure Pipelines agents based on the agent pool queue length.
+With the addition of Azure Pipelines support in KEDA, it is now possible to autoscale your Azure Pipelines agents based on the agent pool queue length.

 Self-hosted Azure Pipelines agents are the perfect workload for this scaler.
 By autoscaling the agents you can create a scalable CI/CD environment.